4.9

 Mid-October to Mid-March5 pm

-Depending on the time of the year, it can be anywhere between 5.15 pm to 7 pm.
+However, depending on the time of the year, it can be anywhere between 5.15 pm to 7 pm.

-A Guided tour ticket of Statue of Liberty simplifies the experience and is offered in over eight languages.
+A Guided tour ticket simplifies the experience with a tour guide and is offered in over eight languages.

 FAQ